dodecahedronal/milestone5/report/doc.md

 Implementation:
 ---------------
 The application (client interface) can operate on dataframes, either to put them into or get them from the key value store.
-Every node in the pseudo-network has a single key value store.
+Every node in the network has a single key value store.
 Each key value store has a map of key-dataframe pairs.

 string.h
     1. String class - Modifications